 Caution: NEVER use the Easy Reader to install the Smart Sensor.

-When ready to take readings, remove the orange protective cap from the Smart Sensor, and ensure no dust or debris are inside.
+When ready to take readings, remove the protective cap from the Smart Sensor.
 Insert the Rapid RH® Easy Reader firmly until it comes fully into contact with the bottom of the Smart Sensor.
-Hold the Easy Reader in place until the first relative humidity reading appears on the screen (about three seconds), then immediately remove the Easy Reader.
-The display will toggle back and forth between the relative humidity value (when the cursor is next to the %RH symbol) and the temperature value (when the cursor is next to the °F or °C symbol*).
+Hold the Easy Reader in place until the first relative humidity (RH) reading appears on the screen (about three seconds), then immediately remove the Easy Reader.
+The display will toggle back and forth between the RH value (when the cursor is next to the %RH symbol) and the temperature value.
 Once the Easy Reader is removed from the Smart Sensor, the readings from that Smart Sensor will continue to display for approximately 5 minutes or until the Easy Reader is reinserted into another Smart Sensor.
 After removal, wait at least 5 seconds before inserting the Easy Reader into another Smart Sensor.
-Replace the Easy Reader’s plastic end caps when not in use.

 After the initial equilibration has been reached per ASTM F2170 requirements, subsequent readings can be taken instantly.
 If future testing is needed, replace the protective cap by snapping it back into the Smart Sensor.

-You can also visit www.rhspec.com for links to various finished flooring manufactures’ installation guides and their RH thresholds.
-For any additional questions related to what RH levels are appropriate, please contact the manufacturer of the product to be applied to the concrete slab.
+Once you have obtained RH readings, you’ll need to evaluate the slab’s readiness for the flooring installation.
+Visit www.rhspec.com for links to various finished flooring manufacturers’ installation guides and their RH thresholds.
+For additional questions related to what RH levels are appropriate, please contact the manufacturer of the product to be applied to the concrete slab.